October 29, 2022

 Our Pentagon asserted the United States has shifted its priority from so-called counterterrorism towards “greater competition with Russia and China.”
 However, the February 2021 map and research posted by Stephanie Savell and research assistants with the Watson Institute for International and Public Affairs at Brown University revealed increased widespread air and drone strikes, ground combat and other military operations in 85 countries from 2018 to 2020.

-In January 2018, Karen McVeigh of The Guardian reported on a global survey that found more than 15,000 civilians killed by deadly weapons in U.S.-led attacks against Isis militants in 2017, which represented a 42-percent spike.
+In January 2018, Karen McVeigh of The Guardian reported on a global survey that found more than 15,000 civilians killed by deadly weapons in U.S.-led attacks against Isis militants in 2017 — a 42-percent spike.

 As early as 2010, Australian publisher and whistleblower Julian Assange exposed our alleged war crimes on WikiLeaks.
 He included our lawless detention of men held at Guantánamo Bay with neither criminal charges nor trials.